pombreda/pgreloaded/doc/modules/audio.rst

 .. note::

-   Depending on what to accomplish and what kind of quality for audio output to have, one might use a specific audio output device to be passed as argument to the :class:`SoundSink` constructor.
+   Depending on what to accomplish and what kind of quality for audio output to have, you might want to use a specific audio output device to be passed as argument to the :class:`SoundSink` constructor.

 It is possible to create multiple :class:`SoundSink` instances for the same device.
 OpenAL specifies an additional device-dependent execution context,